GcalGit93/gcalgit93/docs/_posts/2025-10-10-Kaggle-Data-Project.md

 ### Conclusion/Afterword

+**Initial insights:**
++ Though local customers make up a majority of the retailer's business, they are not the highest spenders on a per customer basis.
++ Locals may benefit from local discounts; Internationals may pay additional fees for products, or behave in ways that increase amount spent.
++ Further analysis can look into regional preference of products, their performance over time, and predictions of future trends in purchasing.
++ A month-to-month churn rate should be calculated as well.
+Also, a cohort analysis can be used to determine locations/areas of growth.

 A take away from this project are the realizations of the differences between Tableau and PowerBI as well as what good dashboard design looks like.
 Tableau has a much more appealing interface in my opinion and being able to publish the dashboard online and embed it anywhere should be a norm in the realm of visualization tools.
 However, I do like how features are more intuitive to implement in PowerBI and that it provides powerful tools for transforming data.
 Both do have their tiny quirks that can be frustrating and so neither tool is the perfect blend of what a "viz-ard" would want.
 But at the end of the day, I appreciate Tableau for letting us publish and share what we've built, license-free.